-The Host City
+• The Host City

-The city that is host to the headquarters of the Council is a full member of the Council.
+The city that is host to the Headquarters of the Council is a full member of the Council.

-All members, except for those mentioned subsequently, commit themselves to paying annual membership fees, the amount and the date of payment of which shall be set each year by the Board of Governors and included in the By-Laws.
+All members, except for those mentioned subsequently, commit themselves to paying annual membership fees, the amount and the date of payment of which shall be set each year by the Board of Governors.
 The members exempted from the payment of their membership fees are: (i) those members whose rules and regulations forbid the payment of membership fees, the list of which must be approved by the Board of Governors based on written proof, (ii) Honorary Members and Honorary Presidents, and (iii) patrons.

-The members of the World Water Council are assembled into 5 colleges that represent the main groups of stakeholders.
+The members of the Council are assembled into colleges that represent the main groups of stakeholders.
 These colleges are defined in the By-Laws.